[*AIUAR]

 └── result/ ← *result_x outputs

-Every artifact has a universal address:
+Every artifact has a universal address in ...aiuar/:

 *****contextspace****entity***project**session*marker